linschris/git-tutorial/README.md

 ### Now, we're in a new branch!
 Note that the adding and committing are all the same.

-Using the knowledge from [before](#working-up-the-tree), make changes to the file two_sum.py and afterward add, commit, and push these changes:
+Using the knowledge from [before](#working-up-the-tree), make changes to the file two_sum.py and afterward add, commit, and push these changes to the new three_sum branch:

 ```python
 /COMP390/git-test/two_sum.py